hashir1313/To-do-list/README.md

 # To do list python

- A to do list application made in python.
+ A to do list application made in python by Muhammad Hashir.